sagemath/sagewiki_to_gh-2022-10-10/days57.md

  * tableau blanc (demander à Pascal au labo de math)

-== Sponsors, funding ==
+=== Funding ===

 The workshop is funded by ANR projects DynA3S, GeoDyM, PSyCo, with material help from the Mathematics and the Computer Science Departments at Université Paris-Sud, Orsay.

 Accommodation and meals for all participants are covered by our funding sources.